MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/configure-help.md

 You can add Microsoft's content to your website, or you can deploy just your own content.
 The choice is yours and depends on the requirements of your users, the size of your app, and the amount of customization you want to make.
 The custom Help toolkit includes tools that can help you prepare and deploy content.
 For more information, see [Custom Help Toolkit](../help/custom-help-toolkit.md).

 For inspiration for how to create a website that can host your content, take a look at [this tutorial](/azure/search/tutorial-python-overview) that creates a static web app and adds a search service in a few relatively straightforward steps.
-You can also

 ## On-premises deployments